Special General Meeting

 Home / About Us / SGM

-The Grower Group Alliance (GGA) 2025 Special General Meeting (SGM) will be held on 21 March 2025, in person at the Aloft Hotel, Rivervale and also broadcast via Vero Voting platform.
+The Grower Group Alliance (GGA) will be holding a Special General Meeting (SGM) on 21 March 2025 in person at the Aloft Hotel, Rivervale and available to join online, broadcast via Vero Voting platform.
+All members are welcome to attend.

-An SGM is a meeting called outside of the regular, scheduled meetings (such as an Annual General Meeting or AGM) to discuss and make decisions on specific matters that require attention.
-These meetings can be called by the Board of Directors, when there are urgent issues, such as changes to company policies, or any other important matters that need the approval of its voting members.
+An SGM is a meeting called outside of regular, scheduled meetings (such as an Annual General Meeting) to discuss and make decisions on specific matters that require attention.
+These meetings can be called by the GGA Board of Directors, when there are urgent issues, such as changes to company policies, or any other important matters that need approval of its voting members.

 Voting Members, we need your support to vote on the Motion – Special Resolution to Amend the Rules to enable charity registration.